Skip to content

 Beinn Dearg — common questions

 Beinn Dearg is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 803m of ascent and takes most walkers 6-9 hours.
-Terrain: The Coire Mhic Nobuil path is firm and clear to the bealach.
+Ground conditions: The Coire Mhic Nobuil path is firm and clear to the bealach.

-Standard parking is at NG868576 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NG868576 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

 No signal in the upper Torridon corries; intermittent at the road